1Developpeur/Onyx-Toolbar/README.md

 - **💨 Smooth Transitions**: Enjoy seamless transitions that provide a modern user experience.
 - **⚙️ Customizable Elements**: Tailor the toolbar to fit your needs with various customizable options.
 - **📱 Responsive Layout**: Ensures a consistent look and feel across different devices and screen sizes.
+- **🛠️ Theme Customization**: Easily customize the Onyx Toolbar theme from a user-friendly web interface, allowing for quick adjustments to colors, borders, and other settings without needing to edit code directly.

 ## 🎥 Preview